 Xanthelasma is a condition that involves flat yellow patches on your upper or lower eyelids.
 These patches or plaques could be a sign of high cholesterol.
 The patches themselves are harmless, but high cholesterol can make it more likely for you to get serious problems like a heart attack or stroke.

 Your doctor might recommend botulinum toxin (Botox) injections, which can help relax the muscles that control your eyelids.
-She may check you for dry eyes or other irritating conditions that could cause the eyelid spasms.
+They may check you for dry eyes or other irritating conditions that could cause the eyelid spasms.
 In rare cases, your doctor may want to check for a more serious issue with your brain or nerves.

 Sharp objects, like sticks, and dog bites are common causes of eyelid injuries.
 If you cut or tear the tissue of your eyelid, it can damage the parts of your eyes that drain tears.
-It’s important to see a special eye doctor called an ophthalmologist if you have an injury that affects your eyelid or tear drainage system.
+It’s important to see a special eye doctor called an ophthalmologist if you have a severe injury that affects your eyelid or tear drainage system.

 You might need stitches, or, in some cases, your doctor might use a tube to fix the drainage system.
-He also will make sure that your injury didn’t damage any other parts of your eye.
+They also will make sure that your injury didn’t damage any other parts of your eye.